jeffdinsmore/TreatFlavors.Solution/README.md

 * _To run the program, type "dotnet run" in the terminal_
 * _The program should now be running_

+### To Login as Administrator and Change Administrator Credentials
+* _To login as the administrator, use the username and password credentials "admin@pierre.local" & "Notsecure1"_
+* _The admin credentials can be changed to your preferred username and password by going to the SeedData.cs file in the project root directory_
+* _Change lines 40 & 47 where the username "admin@pierre.local" is to your preferred username_
+* _Change line 48 where the password "Notsecure1" is and change to your preferred password_
+* _Save both files_
+* _Your admin username and password are now updated_

 ## Known Bugs

 _No known bugs at the this time._